- Course Details

 If you are in receipt of JSA or ESA (WRAG) you will be eligible for fee remission.
-You must provide proof of entitlement and
+You must sign a self-declaration.

-If you are in receipt of benefits other than JSA or ESA (WRAG) you may be eligible for free tuition.
+If you are in direct receipt of a benefit other than JSA or ESA (WRAG), or you earn less than £15,736.50 per year you may be eligible for free tuition.

 - GCSE Maths or English course